FlineDev/FreemiumKit/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

 ## Configuring the SDK

-1. Make sure your app's Asset Catalog contains the `Paywall.config` file from the "Setup" tab for your app in FreemiumKit.
-If it doesn't, drag & drop it to your Asset Catalog now.
+1. Make sure your app's Asset Catalog contains the `FreemiumKit` data set from the "Setup" tab for your app in FreemiumKit.
+If it doesn't, drag & drop it from the Setup tab now.

 1. Add a call to `.environmentObject(FreemiumKit.shared)` to every scene in the app entry point.
 For example: